-Gardens Commercial High School is a fine mixture of the old and the new.
+Gardens Commercial High School was established in 1961 and is a fine mixture of the old and the new.
 The five original houses which still form parts of the school buildings were built in 1882 and were used as U.C.T. residences during the 1920’s.
 Since then they have housed a private hotel, the offices of the Provincial Administration (1939 – 1944) and the offices of the Department of Inland Revenue and the Rent Control Board (1944 – 1967).

 In 1967 the demolition of Avenue Terrace – as the buildings were then known – was planned.
 In its stead a new school would be built to house the pupils from the Day School of Commerce (est. 1961) which, until then, had been a department of the Cape Technical College.
 These plans, however, were shelved and the original buildings were adapted for use as a school.